Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Bézier parameterizations

 To evaluate a solution set $S_{p,q}(C_q)$, a number of new functions were previously introduced \cite{bezea}.
 These functions are briefly explained in the following paragraphs.
 Figure \ref{fig:bezier_eval} illustrates these functions to give the reader a more graphical indication.

 A new function $A^{nb}\left( S_{p,q} \right)$ has been introduced that calculates a navigational Bézier (nb) order $o_{nb}$.
 This order is defined as starting from the best solution for objective $f_0$ to the best solution in $f_1$.
-All solutions that are dominated by others, which lie on the curve, are omitted from the subset that defines the navigational order.
-An approximation set $\mathcal{A}_{p,q,o_{nb}}$ is then the resulting subset of $S_{p,q}(C_q)$.
-The quality of the approximation set $\mathcal{A}_{p,q,o_{nb}}$ can now be evaluated, e.g., using the uncrowded HV indicator \cite{uhvgomea}.
+All solutions that are dominated by other solutions on the curve, are omitted from the subset that defines the navigational order.
+An approximation set $\mathcal{A}_{p,q,o_{nb}}$ is the resulting subset of $S_{p,q}(C_q)$, with only the solution indices as specified in $o_{nb}$.
+The quality of the approximation set $\mathcal{A}_{p,q,o_{nb}}$ can now be evaluated, e.g., with the HV indicator \cite{spea2}.

 A new constraint function $C\left(\mathcal{S}_{p,q}, o_{nb}\right)$ was also introduced.
-It is employed in order to not only push all dominated solutions on the curve towards the undominated region of the search space, but also to prevent the curve from wrapping around itself in objective space.
+It is employed in order to not only push all dominated solutions on the curve towards the undominated region of the search space, but also to prevent the curve from intersecting itself in objective space.
 This may for instance happen if a curve stretches across two local PSs, which is not preferential.
-The constraint function uses the uncrowded distance metric $ud_f(\boldsymbol{x}_i, \mathcal{A})$ \cite{uhvi}, which measures the Euclidean distance from a dominated point $\boldsymbol{x}_i$ to the approximation boundary $\delta f(\mathcal{A}_{p,q,o_{nb}})$ in objective space.
+The constraint function uses the uncrowded distance metric $ud_f(\boldsymbol{x}_i, \mathcal{A})$ \cite{uhvi}, which measures the Euclidean distance from a dominated point $\boldsymbol{x}_i$ to the approximation boundary $\partial f(\mathcal{A}_{p,q,o_{nb}})$ in objective space.
 Furthermore, to further increase pressure towards the unfolding of Bézier curves in objective space, all dominated solutions and those not in $\mathcal{A}_{p,q,o_{nb}}$ are pulled towards their neighbouring solutions on the Bézier curve by taking the Euclidean distance in objective space between these solution and their neighbours as an additional constraint value.
 All dominated solutions from $S_{p,q}(C_q)$ now have their uncrowded distance values and the Euclidean distances in objective space to neighbours of those not in $\mathcal{A}_{p,q,o_{nb}}$ summed up as a constraint for the total solution set.
 In combination with constraint domination \cite{constraint_dom}, this constraint pushes all solutions along the Bézier curve towards the undominated region.